SkyTemple/c-of-time/install_linux.md

 6. Enter the `c-of-time` directory with `cd c-of-time`.
 7. Copy the ROM you have prepared into the `c-of-time` directory and rename it to `rom.nds`.
 You can open the file manager in the current directory by running `xdg-open .` in the terminal.
     - **US ROM offsets are used by default.** If you're using a EU or JP ROM, change the `REGION` variable in `Makefile` to `EU` or `JP` accordingly.
-8. Create a Python venv and install dependencies: `python3 -m venv .venv && .venv/bin/pip3 install pyyaml ndspy --break-system-packages`
+8. Create a Python venv and install dependencies: `python3 -m venv .venv && .venv/bin/pip3 install pyyaml ndspy`
 9. Activate the Python venv with `source .venv/bin/activate` (use `activate.fish` for fish shell or `activate.csh` for C shell.)
 10. Run `make headers` to add aliases and documentation comments to headers for increased compatibility.
 11. Run `make patch` to build the project.
 The output ROM will be saved as `out.nds` by default.